nhu-yen-315/Sales-analysis-for-market-expansion-in-a-global-retail-chain-Superstore-with-Power-BI/README.md

 ✔️ Amongst 3 segments, consumer generates the highest sales in all markets while home office is the least important one. <br>
 ✔️ Amongst 3 product categories, technology contributes the largest sales in most markets.
 It is worth noting that APAC and LATAM have the highest proportion of sales generated from furnitures.

+#### Layout 2: Sales performance analysis by product
 ![page 2_page-0001](https://github.com/user-attachments/assets/83af7c77-1415-45b8-ba84-0b22165db293)

+Key insights in 2014: <br>
+✔️ The sales of all three categories have significantly increased in period 2011-2014. <br>
+✔️ In 2014, technology contributes the largest profit for the company. <br>
+✔️ Standard class is the most popular ship mode. <br>
+✔️ Phones, copiers and bookcases sub-categories generate the most sales for the company. <br>
+✔️ Copiers, phones and bookcases are the most profitable sub-categories.

 ---
 ## 🔎 Final Conclusion & Recommendations